Meditation 101

 Start small You don’t need a big chunk of time, in fact, I recommend that beginners start meditating with 5-10 minutes then keep increasing your time as you get comfortable with the practice.
 The most important thing is to just start!

 The next important thing is dedication and consistency so it’s a good idea to remember why you want to make time to meditate on a regular basis.
+I suggest meditating 2 x 20min sessions per day, one before breakfast and one mid afternoon (before you are too tired).
+Meditating this way will have profound positive effects on all areas of your life.

 How do I fit this into my day?